 In the 12th century the Church began to develop its system of canon law.
 This would eventually provide the foundation for Western Law.
 Prior to this, law in medieval Europe consisted of custom and some statutory law.
 Western Law was based on rules of evidence and rational procedures.
 Later on in the 16th century, and in response to the mistreatment of natives in the New World (North America), Fr.
 Francisco de Vitoria established the basis for international law.
 This reflected the biblical teaching that all men are created equal (Galatians 3:28).

-In Wisdom 11:20 we read: "But you [God] have disposed all things by measure and number and weight."
-In Job 38:33 God Himself says: "Do you know the ordinances of the heavens; can you put into effect their plan on the earth?"
-Anyone who studied the Scriptures couldnít help but come to the conclusion that our God was a God of order.
+We find passages in the Bible which indicate that the universe in which we live is governed by laws.
+For instance in Wisdom 11:20 we read: "But you [God] have disposed all things by measure and number and weight."
+In Job 38:33 God says: "Do you know the ordinances of the heavens; can you put into effect their plan on the earth?"
 Now if God created the universe to operate according to rational laws, it seemed only natural that those laws could be understood and harnessed.
 Thus the study of science was born.
-Thomas E. Woods relates that "Roger Bacon, a Franciscan who taught at Oxford, was admired for his work in mathematics and optics, and is considered to be the forerunner of modern scientific method" (page 94).
+Thomas E. Woods relates that "Roger Bacon, a Franciscan who taught at Oxford, was admired for his work in mathematics and optics, and is considered to be a forerunner of modern scientific method" (How the Catholic Church Built Western Civilization, page 94).

 The Jesuits contributed heavily to the study of science.
 In "The Jesuits: Missions, Myths and Histories" Jonathan Wright notes: